rougier/nano-emacs/README.md

 <img align="right" alt="optional" src="https://img.shields.io/badge/-optional-blue?style=flat-square">

 - **[nano.el](./nano.el)** This module is only used to test nano emacs locally.
-Its content is supposed ot be merged into an existing emacs configuration.
+Its content is supposed to be merged into an existing emacs configuration.

 <img align="right" alt="optional" src="https://img.shields.io/badge/-optional-blue?style=flat-square">